Create a Website Account - Manage notification subscriptions, save form progress and more.

 Using this Service Request System helps to ensure that all issues reported by our citizens are handled appropriately and as quickly as possible.
 The system’s reporting capabilities also help us make well-informed decisions about staffing and equipment needs, project priorities and management, and budget requests and creation.

-Note: The information within the Swift911 system is used only for the purpose of these types of notifications.
+Note: The information within the Rave Mobile Safety system is used only for the purpose of these types of notifications.
 It is not shared or sold or made available for use by outside individuals or entities.

-The Swift 911 system uses a publicly available list of phone numbers for residents and businesses.
-So:
+The Alert system uses a publicly available list of landline phone numbers for residents and businesses.
+However, many people now use cell phones instead.

 Taxes are billed once a year with four quarterly stubs containing the amounts due and the due dates.
 This generally occurs at the end of June or July.
 Unless extended by action of the Township Council, taxes are due on the first day of February, May, August and November.